willpost1292/willpost1292.github.io/projects/project-1.md

   <img class="ui image" src="../images/admin.png">
 </div>

-HCR Online Training is a web application used to train new and existing employees that are employed at any of the restaurants owned and operated by the Handcrafted Restaurant Group (HCR), which is comprised of five high volume restaurants.
-Nearly all  components of the project's web pages are custimizable via an admin page.The project is implemented using  the Django web framework, and is written in Python, HTML, CSS, and JavaSript.
-The project is hosted on an Appache http server provided by DreamHost.
+HCR Online Training is a web application used to train new and existing employees working for the Handcrafted Restaurant Group (HCR), which is comprised of five high volume restaurants.
+Nearly all  components of the project's web pages are custimizable via an admin page.
+The project is deployed using the Django web framework, and is written in Python, HTML, CSS, and JavaSript.
+The project is hosted on an Apache http server provided by DreamHost.
 The project's datebase schema is implemented using MySQL.

 Under the Django framework paridigm, the project's components are broken down into "apps".
 The following apps for this project include: